vmware/vic-product/docs/user_doc/vic_dev_ops/README.md

-# Developing Container Applications with vSphere Integrated Containers
+# vSphere Integrated Containers for Dev Ops Administrators

-*Developing Container Applications with vSphere Integrated Containers* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as the endpoint for Docker container application development.
+*vSphere Integrated Containers for Dev Ops Administrators* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as a Dev Ops administrator.

 **Product version: 1.1**

 ## Intended Audience

-This information is intended for container application developers whose Docker environment uses vSphere Integrated Containers as its endpoint.
-Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is assumed.
+This information is intended for vSphere&reg; administrators who manage a vSphere Integrated Containers implementation in their vSphere environment.
+The information is written for experienced vSphere  administrators who are familiar with virtual machine technology and datacenter operations.
+Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is useful.

 # Send Documentation Feedback #